shayanypn/etherscan-address-stat/README.md

  - Component (modules under `/components` directory) should work independently, without any storing or fetching data.
  - Containers/Pages are responsible for providing components dependencies and data, storing/restoring data and also build the follow of a page.
  - All API calls should happen in a service.

+## Todo
+To build this application as one purpose for now, each component suppose to act its role, however if we suppose to expand this application, it of course need some modifications as below
+ - `<Transactions />` should change to a table component that give title, columns options and items.
+ - `API` service should change to only user as an ajax caller.
+A new service should be built to handle different URL call.
+ - Should use SASS to have better control on CSS and also reduce duplication.